yaobinwen/work-env/README.md

 ## Setup

-This setup guide assumes a freshly installed operating system with default settings.
-It's also written in the tone of "I" talking to "you": "I" am the present me and "you" are the future me.
+### Step 0: Prerequisites

+1. A freshly installed Ubuntu 18.04 or later.
+2. Cell phone with the app `Authenticator` available for GitHub's two-factor authentication.

+### Step 1: Download This Repo

+Because this is a freshly installed OS, `git`, as well as the personal SSH private key, is unlikely to be set up yet.
+Therefore, you will need to use the `Download ZIP` function on GitHub to download this repository.

+Decompress the `.zip` file after downloading.

-### Bootstrap
+### Step 2: Bootstrap

-First of all, get the content of this repository onto your computer.
-If you have `git` installed, you can use `git clone`; otherwise you can download the compressed package of this repository and unpack it somewhere.
-I'll assume it is unpacked at `$HOME/work-env`.

-Decide the root folder of your own workspace.
-You can use any folder as you like, but I recommend `$HOME/yaobin` because it is the default location.
+Change into the root of the decompressed folder so you will find the script `bootstrap.sh`.

-Run `bootstrap.sh` to install the required tools, such as `git`, `ansible`, `docker`, etc..
+Run `sudo ./bootstrap.sh` to install the initial tools (mainly `ansible`) for further setup.

-### Setup Work Environment
+### Step 3: Setup Work Environment

 - 1).
 Determine the work environment you want to set up, including:
   - The target machine (e.g., `localhost`).